NetworkNerd1337/rcschain/README.md

 # Ryan's Cool Storage (RCS) Blockchain

 This project implements a multi-node, quantum-resistant blockchain-based file storage system named **Ryan's Cool Storage (RCS)**, utilizing the Falcon-512 signature scheme from PQClean for both blockchain integrity and peer authentication.
-It features a Flask-based web interface with user authentication, MySQL for persistent storage, and a secure peer-to-peer network with dynamic discovery via an encrypted Distributed Hash Table (DHT).
+It features a Flask-based web interface with comprehensive user management, MySQL for persistent storage, and a secure peer-to-peer network with dynamic discovery via an encrypted Distributed Hash Table (DHT).

 ## Features
 - **Quantum Resistance**: Uses Falcon-512 for post-quantum cryptographic signatures and authentication.